 Like hundreds of other young protesters, Mohammed was expressing his outrage at the Israeli plunder of lands belonging to his village when an Israeli soldier shot him in the head with live ammunition.
 The medical staff at Rafidya hospital in the city of Nablus tried desperately to save his live but they failed after he succumbed to his wounds hours after he was shot.

 Less than a week before, on Friday, June 11, 2021, the Israeli occupation forces shot dead Mohammed Said Hamayel.
-Mohammed, who is only a year younger than Ahmad, was participating on the Friday protest, where thousands from Beita and neighboring villages demonstrate at Mount Sabih, when Israeli soldiers shot him with a live bullet in the heart.
+Mohammed, who is only a year younger than Ahmad, was participating in the Friday’s protest, where thousands from Beita and neighboring villages demonstrate at Mount Sabih, when Israeli soldiers shot him with a live bullet in the heart.

 The third protester killed by the Israeli occupation was 28-year-old Zakariya Hamayel, a teacher of Arabic.
 He was shot in the chest on Friday, May 28th.